 Old-Fashioned Creamy Mustard Sauce

 The recipe for this creamy, zesty mustard has been in my family for as long as I can remember.
-It was served as an appetizer at every summer barbecue of my childhood to accompany cocktail hot dogs and crusty bread with summer sausage and aged cheddar.
-It was also frequently used as a welcome addition atop ham at Easter time.
+Growing up, it appeared at every summer barbecue alongside cocktail hot dogs, crusty bread, summer sausage, and aged cheddar.
+At Easter, it made frequent appearances atop baked ham, adding a familiar, tangy touch to the holiday table.

-• Drizzled on roasted salmon or grilled chicken, served with fresh tarragon
+- Drizzled over roasted salmon or grilled chicken with fresh tarragon

 The uses for this creamy, complex mustard spread are limitless, so I love to keep a batch on hand!